kendo-labs/kendo-bootstrapper/kendosrc/docs/api/framework/kendo.md

 The container element to enable scrolling for.
 ### toString
 Formats a `Number` or `Date` using the specified format and the current culture.
+It allows to pass a specific culture setting.
 #### Returns
 `String` the string representation of the formatted value.
 #### Formatting numbers and dates